-There are also concerns regarding the impact the charge could create for residents and small businesses that have to travel across this border regularly.
+London Councils are concerned about the impact the charge could create for residents and small businesses that have to travel across this border regularly.
 For residents this could be those who have to commute to work via car, or for people visiting family in hospital.
 One approach to negating this impact for residents would be through encouraging modal shift with a diesel scrappage scheme.
 This could provide an option for residents to receive funding for annual travel cards in London (for 1-2 years/equivalent of funding for a new vehicle).
-This would encourage people to move away from using dirty vehicles.
-This requires increased investment in public transport, but also in cycling and walking infrastructure across London as reducing the number of vehicles in the capital is crucial.
-Making public transport, walking and cycling a realistic and viable alternative to car travel is crucial if the ULEZ is to encourage modal shift.
-London Councils calls on the Mayor to lay-out his plans to improve public transport provision, walking and cycling infrastructure in his upcoming Transport and Environment Strategies as well as the London Plan.
+This would incentivise people to move away from using dirty vehicles.
+This requires increased investment in improved public transport provision, but also in cycling and walking infrastructure across London as reducing the number of vehicles in the capital is crucial.
+We need to make public transport and active travel modes a realistic and viable alternative to car travel, especially in areas of outer London that rely more heavily on private vehicles.
+We welcome the recent announcement of the Mayor to invest £770m in cycling support schemes and infrastructure over the course of his term.
+We also want to highlight the fact that improving the urban realm across London and supporting people to walk more is also important.